Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

 \subsection{A dual modality $\Delta$}

-In the preceding paragraphs we proved that the coalgebraic language $\Lang$ is expressive.
-Nevertheless, we introduce a new modality $\Delta$ in this subsection.
-The semantics of this new modality will show that $\Delta$ is, in a sense, dual to $\nabla$.
+In the preceding paragraphs we proved that the coalgebraic language $\Lang$ with a single nabla modality is adequate, and in the finitary case also expressive.
+Nevertheless, we introduce another modality $\Delta$ in this subsection.
+The semantics of this modality will show that $\Delta$ is, in a sense, dual to $\nabla$.
 Why would we want to extend the language with a new modality, knowing that the language with nabla as the only modality is already expressive?
-It will turn out that the dual modality is crucial in designing a \emph{cut-free} sequent calculus which is sound and complete for the logic.
+It will turn out that the dual modality is crucial in designing a \emph{cut-free} two-sided sequent calculus which is sound and complete for the logic of $T$-coalgebras.

-The definition of semantics of $\Delta$ below is a straightforward adaptation of a similar modality studied in the case of $\Set$ and classical Moss' logic in~\cite{kissvenema}, where $\Delta$ is the \emph{boolean} dual of $\nabla$.
-For the classical Moss' logic in $\Set$, the dual modality $\Delta$, and its interdefinability with the modality $\nabla$, played a crucial role in the formulation of a cut-free \emph{two-sided} sequent calculus as shown in~\cite{bpv13}.
-Without a negation, a one-sided sequent calculus is not available in our case already for the propositional part of the language $\Lang$.
-For that reason we aim at a two-sided calculus, and therefore it seems convenient to have a modality dual to nabla in the language.
+The definition of semantics of $\Delta$ below is a straightforward adaptation of a similar modality studied in~\cite{kissvenema} in the context of complementation of coalgebraic automata in the case of $\Set$ and classical Moss' logic, where $\Delta$ is the \emph{boolean} dual of $\nabla$.
+For the classical Moss' logic in $\Set$, the dual modality $\Delta$, and its mutual definability with the modality $\nabla$, played a crucial role in the formulation of a cut-free \emph{two-sided} sequent calculus as shown in~\cite{bpv13}.
+Without the boolean negation, a one-sided sequent calculus is not available in our case already for the propositional part of the language $\Lang$.
+For that reason we aim at a two-sided calculus, and therefore it is convenient to have a modality dual to nabla in the language.

 We extend the language $\Lang$ with a monotone modality